-- Collaboration BCIC collaborates with partners to create programs and provide support for initiatives that develop entrepreneurs and promote the commercialization of technology. - Results BCIC measures the contribution that our programs and activities make to the province by setting performance targets and measuring results.
-We continually monitor our programs and services with our partners and clients to ensure outcomes are aligned with our mandate. - Integrity BCIC is committed to meeting the highest standard of integrity expected by British Columbians and Government alike.
-We follow fair and transparent processes in all our activities and we pass the obligation to do the same to all of the partners we provide funding to. - Entrepreneurial BCIC promotes an entrepreneurial spirit among those starting ventures in British Columbia, and BCIC is committed to operating with the same entrepreneurial spirit.
+- Collaboration BCIC collaborates with partners to create programs and provide support for initiatives that develop entrepreneurs and promote the commercialization of technology. - Results We gauge the success of our programs and activities by achieving results that are valued by shareholders and clients.
+We continually monitor our programs and services with our partners and clients to ensure outcomes clearly fulfill our mandate. - Integrity BCIC is committed to meeting the highest standard of integrity expected by British Columbians and government alike.
+This means we follow fair and transparent processes in all our activities. - Entrepreneurial Just as BCIC promotes an entrepreneurial spirit among those starting ventures in BC, we are committed to operating with the same entrepreneurial spirit.
+Being a small agency allows BCIC to put creativity and originality at the forefront of our operations.